 A number of committees are in place to govern, monitor, measure and mitigate risk, which operate under the RCS Group's approved delegated limits, policies and procedures.
 The Credit and Operational Risk Board subcommittees convene three times a year, comprising executive and non-executive directors, which feeds into the overall company Board committee.
-In addition to this, a working Credit and separate Operational Risk Forum convene monthly, which is comprised of all the company executives.
-An Internal Control Committee ("ICC") convenes three times a year and is the key committee concerning the management of operational risk and the permanent control set up in the company.
+In addition to this, a working Credit Risk Forum and Operational Risk Forum convene monthly, which is comprised of the Group's executives.
+An Internal Control Committee ("ICC") convenes three times a year and is the key committee concerning the management of operational risk and the permanent control set up in the Group.

-The Chief Risk Officer ("CRO") is mandated by the Board to manage the risk and reports directly to the independent group risk function of BNPP PF.
-The CRO sets out the credit risk framework appetite and tolerance levels for the company on an annual basis, which is formally approved by the risk sub-board committee and the RCS Group risk function.
+The Chief Risk Officer ("CRO") is mandated by the Board to manage the risk and reports directly to the independent group risk function of BNPP.
+The CRO sets out the credit risk framework appetite and tolerance levels for the group on an annual basis, which is formally approved by the risk sub-board committee and the BNPP risk function.
 The operational risk framework appetite and tolerance levels are updated as and when required by the Group Operational Risk Management (ORM) function and approved by the CRO and ICC.

-A full credit and operational risk and control framework has been implemented in line with BNP Paribas Personal Finance methodology, including the inclusion of specific risks relating to the local environment.
+A full credit and operational risk and control framework has been implemented in line with BNPP PF methodology, including the inclusion of specific risks relating to the local environment.
 A comprehensive first line of defence has been implemented in all key areas of the business, with the Operational Risk and Control team forming the second line of defence.
-The third line of defence is assured by the central BNP Paribas Group function Inspection Generale ("IG").
+The third line of defence is assured by the central BNPP function Inspection Generale ("IG").

-Included within the RCS risk framework are the principles of first line, second line and third line of defence to minimise risk and to ensure ongoing business awareness.
+Included within the RCS Group's risk framework are the principles of first line, second line and third line of defence to manage risk and to ensure ongoing business awareness.